 HOW TO GET TO THE CITY CENTRE FROM SCHÖNEFELD AIRPORT.

 Schönefeld Airport is located in the C zone.
-It’s cheaper if you buy just a single ticket (€3,40) for the A-B-C zone to reach the city centre and then use the A-B zone pass only from your first trip within the city centre.
+It’s cheaper if you buy just a single ticket (€3,40) for the A-B-C zone to reach the city center and then use the A-B zone pass only from your first trip in the city center.

 I don’t recommend then to buy the 72 hours A-B-C zone pass because the main attractions are all located in the A-B zone.

 From Schönefeld Airport you can take the S9 metro line or the RE7 or RB14 express trains to reach the Hauptbahnhof Central Station and the other main areas.

 The airport is also served by many other bus lines.
 Click here to plan your journey.

 WHERE TO STAY IN BERLIN.

 We stayed at Hotel Rossi, a few minutes walking from the Central Station of Berlin.